AlexandrosPanag/My_SQL_Projects/README.md

 # My SQL Projects
 --------------------------------------------------------------------------------

-⚠️ THIS REPOSITORY WILL BE UPDATED BY >JUNE/JULY 2023 !!!
+⚠️ THIS REPOSITORY WILL BE UPDATED BY 2025 DUE TO LACK OF TIME!!!

 <img src="https://img.shields.io/bower/l/mi">